gokiburikin/gkbrkn_noita/README.md

 - **Kaelos Archetypes**: https://modworkshop.net/mydownloads.php?action=view_down&did=26084

 ## Champions
+Champions Mode is a challenge mode intended for players familiar with Noita.
+The intention is to push the player into more difficult combat scenarios that even veteran players can find difficult.

 Activating Misc > Champions > Enabled will allow enemies to randomly be upgraded with special attributes.
 Misc > Champions > Super Champions allows the chance for additional special attributes to be applied to champion enemies, resulting in multiple attributes.
 The chance increases the more champions are encountered.
 Misc > Champions > Champions Only ensures all enemies that can be champions are champions.
+Misc > Champions > Mini-Bosses gives any champion a chance to gain a preset choice of champion types to make it more diffiult as well as a substantial health boost.
+Mini-Bosses drop a chest upon defeat.

 ### Champion Types
 - **Armoured**: 50% damage resistance and knockback immunity.